Oasis-Uniandes/Solar-Energy-AR/README.md

 - **Interactive Solar Panel Placement:** Users can virtually position solar panels on their rooftops or other surfaces to visualize how they would appear in real life.
 - **Customization Options:** Adjust panel orientation, tilt, and quantity to explore different solar configurations.
-- **Real-Time Sun Path Simulation:** SolarAR dynamically shows how sunlight interacts with the panels throughout the day and across seasons.
+- **Real-Time Sun Path Simulation:** Solar Energy AR dynamically shows how sunlight interacts with the panels throughout the day and across seasons.
 - **Energy Estimation:** Get an estimate of potential energy production based on location, panel efficiency, and local weather data.